-If you're just getting started, you might want to take a look at our popular resources.
+If you're just getting started, you might want to take a look at our popular online resources.
 You may also want to visit our library catalog, to search and access the "basic collection" offered by all Federal Depository Libraries.

 Where is Government Information located in Drain-Jordan Library?

 The majority of government documents today can be found online.
-However, if you're looking for a physical copy, the majority of print resources available in the Library are cataloged alongside our general book collection.
+However, if you're looking for a physical copy, most of the print resources available in the Library are cataloged alongside our general book collection.
 Print resources that are too small to be cataloged in with our general collections are organized by SuDoc number, and are located in their own designated shelving area on the library's main floor.

 More information on the Uncataloged Government Documents collection and SuDoc classification.